apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 There is evidence <a href="https://arxiv.org/abs/2510.03264">from an nvidia paper</a> (which you should read) that including some reasoning data in your base model, before the model is quenched, greatly benefits it in ways that SFT cannot replicate.

-I hypothesize that this has downstream benefits more domains than just baking in useful reasoning patterns.
+I hypothesize that this has downstream benefits in more domains than just baking in useful reasoning patterns.
 I think this probably works basically no matter what your objective is, whether you're using `<think>` tags or not.
 It would be really surprising to me if this were not the case.
 But needs testing.

 A very notable point that I feel compelled to make is that `<think>`ing is not RL, and RL is not `<think>`ing.
 Surely they are related in some meaningful sense, but you can do RL without think tags and vice-versa.
 Preference optimization is indeed generally a form of online or offline RL that does not involve think tags, and you can optimize for anything.